-Scholarship for students displaying interest and proficiency in Debate and Forensics.
+Scholarship for THS graduates displaying interest and proficiency in debate and forensics.
 Click here to download an application packet.

 For TWHS graduates.

-In 2009, upon the retirement of Doug Goheen, the graduates of Topeka West established a designated scholarship fund in honor of Doug Goheen and his long time collaborator and tech director at West, Mike Callaway.
-This scholarship coincided with the Board of the Topeka Public Schools renaming the theater at West the Douglas P. Goheen Auditorium.
-The Fund was created to establish a scholarship to award deserving theater students who will go on to pursue a career in the arts -- an application packet is available here.
+In 2009, upon the retirement of Doug Goheen, the graduates of Topeka West established a designated scholarship fund in honor of Doug Goheen and his long time collaborator and tech director at Topeka West, Mike Callaway.
+This scholarship coincided with the board of the Topeka Public Schools renaming the theater at Topeka West the Douglas P. Goheen Auditorium.
+The Fund was created to establish a scholarship to award deserving theater students who will go on to pursue a career in the arts.
+Click here, to download the application.

 The Minority Leadership Academy Program was established in 2010.
-The Scholarship was created by the first group of graduates of the academy.
+The scholarship was created by the first group of graduates of the academy.
 This group's goal is to inspire minority talent to pursue an education degree after high school.
-The hoped for program outcome is that students of color are influenced to return to TPS to work after college graduation.
+The hope for program outcome is that minority students are influenced to return to Topeka Public Schools to work after college graduation.
 Click here to download an application packet.

 2018 Highlander HPHS ScholarshipA national television network, in concert with developing a televised documentary of Highland Park High School called "Undercover High", donated TPSF funds to provide scholarships and support to HPHS students.
 This fund will be open-ended and any donor(s) may make additional contributions to the principal balance at any time in the future.Award(s) from this fund shall be made to:

 - Any qualified graduating student(s) from Highland Park High School (see application for specific qualifications).

 - Prior to post-secondary graduation, student(s) agrees to provide 30 hours of service to Topeka Public Schools.
 Service type(s) & location(s) will be approved by the TPS Superintendent or Superintendent designee.

 Click here to download the application.